by Tom Allen

 Producing pipeline reports to monitor M&A/corporate development progress in a manual way might be what is most familiar to many deals teams, but this approach is no longer fit for purpose.
 Rather, deal teams should be able to check the pulse of an M&A pipeline and progress against corporate development objectives at any given moment – and therefore, should move from reactive to proactive reporting.

 Taking the traditional (or analogue) approach to M&A pipeline reporting, as soon as a report is created it becomes out-of-date as new information becomes available.
-Furthermore, depending on the scope of M&A activities within a company and the volume of data to hand, the analogue process of compiling meaningful – and actionable – pipeline reports can take hours or even days.
+Furthermore, depending on the scope of M&A deal process activities within a company and the volume of data to hand, the analogue process of compiling meaningful – and actionable – pipeline reports can take hours or even days.

 Let’s take the scenario of a multinational conglomerate evaluating 500+ targets per year, with a number of individuals in a deal team working on deal origination activities and logging target evaluation outcomes (e.g. strategic/financial fit, reason for rejection and the ultimate go/no go, etc.) in different ways.
 In this given scenario, chances are, if the head of corporate development/a member of C-suite asks for the details of how many targets have been rejected in the due diligence stage over the past year – and why – or what the split of targets by deal rationale is at any given time, the information will not be readily available.
-Yet it should be – and can be – in real-time and via a few clicks.
+Yet it should be – and can be – in real-time and via a few clicks with automated reporting.

 Step 2 – What You Need to Track & Why